-Policy Declaration Applicable regulation Management and progress 2022 We contribute to efforts that countries make to prevent tax evasion International Regulation FATCA (Foreign Account Tax Compliance Act) y CRS (Common Reporting Stand-ard).
+Fiscal Transparency FACTCA and CRS We contribute to efforts that countries make to prevent tax evasion International Regulation FATCA (Foreign Account Tax Compliance Act) y CRS (Common Reporting Standard).
 We abide by international rules on the exchange of financial information: FATCA (CRS applies to 8 countries and more than 20 of Credicorp's entities) Culture: In 2022, we trained more than 2 thousand employees at high-risk units and disseminated information to the sales force and support groups to ensure that they internalize the importance of financial transparency within our businesses.
-Regulatory Guidelines Fiscal Transparency In 2022, we issued more than 73 FATCA and CRS reports to tax authorities in 8 countries at the Credicorp level with the following results: FACTCA and CRS • 15,517 clients with foreign tax domiciles. • 26,783 financial accounts reported. • More than US\$ 12,971 million in balances and yields reported.
-Alignment with best international practices: BCP Peru achieved a HIGH level of compliance regarding the best FATCA-CRS practices promoted by the Organization for Economic Cooperation and Development (OECD).
+Regulatory Guidelines In 2022, we issued more than 73 FATCA and CRS reports to tax authorities in 8 countries at the Credicorp level with the following results: • 15,517 clients with foreign tax domiciles. • 26,783 financial accounts reported. • More than US\$ 12,971 million in balances and yields reported.
+Alignment with best international practices: BCP Perú achieved a HIGH level of compliance regarding the best FATCA-CRS practices promoted by the Organization for Economic Cooperation and Development (OECD).
 This assessment was conducted by an independent third party.
 Credicorp has become a point of reference for entities in the country and the region.
-To promote transparency in the market and within finan-cial institutions, we prohibit the use of privileged infor-mation and the manipulation of markets Rules established regarding the undue use of privileged information and market manipulation in each of the countries in which we oper-ate.
+Prevention of Market Abuse To promote transparency in the market and within financial institutions, we prohibit the use of privileged information and the manipulation of markets Rules established regarding the undue use of privileged information and market manipulation in each of the countries in which we operate.
 We strengthened the integral control system based preventive measures such as providing training at risk units and implementation of automatic alerts to prevent risks of market abuse in our operations in the securities market.
-Prevention of Market Abuse In 2022, 175 cases of possible undue use of privileged information and market information were investigated.
+In 2022, 175 cases of possible undue use of privileged information and market information were investigated.
 None were found to indicate operations that were suspicious of reflecting Market Abuse.
 In 2022, Credicorp Capital Colombia adhered to the Code of Conduct of Asset Managers of the CFA Institute, becoming the second company in Colombia declare adherence.

-Policy Declaration Applicable regulation Management and progress 2022 Occupational of Safety and Health Credicorp reaffirms its commitment to social responsibility by promoting dignified work via safe and healthy work environments.
-Our commitment is reflected in our System for Occupational Safety and Health (OSH System) 70 , whose purpose is to protect the physical integrity or our employees and suppliers who work at our facilities in accordance with applicable regulations.
-Scope and Governance: Our system of OSH is audited internally and externally and covers 100% of our employees 73 regardless of contract type.
+Occupational Safety and Health Credicorp reaffirms its commitment to social responsibility by promoting dignified work via safe and healthy work environments.
+Our commitment is reflected in our System for Occupational Safety and Health (OSH System) 85 , whose purpose is to protect the physical integrity or our employees and suppliers who work at our facilities in accordance with applicable regulations.
+Scope and Governance: Our system of OSH is audited internally and externally and covers 100% of our employees 86 regardless of contract type.
 The system also covers suppliers and visitors at all of our facilities around the country; the objective is to prevent workplace accidents/illnesses.
 Credicorp's OSH system is led by Executive Management and the OSH Committee at each of the Group's companies.
 Employees participate in the OSH Committee, which is comprised of an equal number of representatives of the employer and employees.
 The latter are elected democratically through a secret and direct ballot and serve for a period of 2 years.
 This committee meets monthly on an ordinary basis to make decisions and follow up on the results of the Yearly Program for OSH and on any accidents that have been reported.
-Every quarter, the OSH Committee issues Regulatory Reports to General Management on progress in the implementation of the Annual OSH Program.
-The OSH is subjected to annual review by Management within the framework to generate on-going improvements in the system.
-Culture: Our annual training program includes 05 regulatory training sessions, one of which treats prevention of COVID-19 while the other four focus on preventing occupational risks.
-The aforementioned transversal courses served as platforms to launch courses for specific risks, such as defensive driving, heavy lifting and hearing and ergonomic protection and included communications on OSH controls to manage occupational risks.
-Of employees and interns with regulatory ourses completed In 2022, we provided training to 125 people who were responsible for managing OSH at 75 of our suppliers to reinforce good practices for safe workplaces, safe workplace environments and prevention of on-the-job risks that can lead to accidents and illnesses in the workplace.
-These efforts were conducted in Peru.
-Controls and Monitoring: During 2022, more than 400 online and on-site inspections of installations around the country, including company headquarters and branches to verify conditions in the workplace.
-Supervision: The OSH system is verified through annual internal audits and external audits every 03 years to the auditor accredited by the Ministry of Labor and Promotion of Employment.
-It is important to note that our OSH system is aligned with ISO 45001:2018.

-^{70.} This program has scope in Peru and is aligned with local regulations 71.
-BCP, Mibanco, Pacifico Seguros, Pacifico EPS, Pacifico Asiste, Prima AFP, Credicorp Capital Servicios Financieros, Credicorp Capital Fondos y Credicorp Capital Bolsa, Grupo Crédito
+85 This program has scope in Peru and is aligned with local regulations 86 BCP, Mibanco, Pacifico Seguros, Pacifico EPS, Pacifico Asiste, Prima AFP, Credicorp Capital Servicios Financieros, Credicorp Capital Fondos y Credicorp Capital Bolsa, Grupo Crédito